mikemospan/COMP2511-Tutorial/tute08/README.md

 ```

 5. What does the `<? extends Type>` and `<? super Type>` mean?
-6. How could we change our class definition to restrict the parameterisation?
+6. How could we change our class definition to restrict the parametrisation?

 ```java
 public static void prettyPrint(Stack<?> stack);